chachasikes/DrupalShortcuts.codaplugin/README.txt

-*DrupalFileBlock: Create the block of text that goes at the beginning of Drupal files.
+*DrupalFileBlock: Insert the standard block of text that goes at the beginning of Drupal files.

   How to use: